gai-sarkar/EVA4/README.md

 Analysis:
 The drastic reduction of parameters has reduced the ability to describe the features probably.

+Code:2

+Target:

+1)8896 parameters are low enough
+2)removing dropouts to make the training more relaxing for the NN as in to reduce penalties. already we have augumentation as rotations

+Results:

+Parameters-8996
+Best Test Accuracy- 99.04
+Best Train Accuracy-99.38

+Analysis:

+Removing dropout did not help much

 Code:5
 Target:
 1)Using Lr sheduler to guide the step towards convergence